rki-bir/rki-bir.github.io/docs/projects.md

 # Projects

 We are always looking for motivated students to join the group.
-We have many projects and ideas for assistants and bachlor/master theses in areas such as:
+We have many projects and ideas for assistants, internships, and bachlor/master theses in areas such as:

-* _de novo_ hybrid assembly
+* _De novo_ hybrid assembly
-* metagenomics & -transcriptomics
+* Metagenomics & -transcriptomics
-* prokaryotic annotation pipelining
+* Prokaryotic annotation pipelining
-* high-throughput data visualization
+* High-throughput data visualization
+* Bioinformatics workflow management systems
-* pathogen detection & virus bioinformatics
+* Pathogen detection & virus bioinformatics
+* Outbreak analysis & pathogen evolution
-* long-read analysis & real-time sequencing
+* Long-read analysis & real-time sequencing
+* Genomic surveillance of pathogens

-Some current projects are given here, please [contact us directly](team.md) for more details.
+Please [contact us directly](team.md) for more details.